Brain Fog in EDS, POTS and Long COVID: Causes and Practical Ways to Cope

 Movement supports brain fog in several ways.
 It helps blood flow, supports autonomic regulation, and over time can reduce pain, but with EDS and POTS it has to be approached carefully (4,5,16).
 Many POTS protocols start with recumbent or semi recumbent exercise.
 Things like recumbent cycling, rowing, or supine leg and core work, build muscle pump function without triggering orthostatic symptoms too early (5,16,23).

-Movement does not have to be formal exercise.
-Short, gentle bouts spread through the day calf raises, light marching, or brief stretches, can reduce pooling during long periods of sitting and may slightly sharpen cognitive clarity for some people (5,7).
-Because joint instability is part of the picture in hEDS and HSD, working with a physiotherapist who understands hypermobility can be invaluable, with the goal of stability and control rather than maximum range (4,11,12,23).
+Movement need not be in the form of formal exercise.
+Short and gentle bouts spread throughout the day, of calf raises, light marching or short stretches, will ensure pooling down occurs during long stretches of sitting or perhaps, making cognitive clarity a little more keen for some people (5,7).
+As the joint instability is part of the picture in hEDS and HSD, working with a physiotherapist with an understanding of hypermobility, with the goal as stability and control rather than maximum range can be invaluable.(4,11,12,23)

-Progress needs to be slow and deliberate.
-Delayed symptom flares are common.
-Keeping a simple activity and symptom diary can help you spot whether increases are helping or quietly costing you later, especially if you experience post‑exertional symptom worsening (2,13,23).
+Progress must be slow and by degrees.
+Delayed if not, flare up of symptoms is common.
+Spread writing a simple activity and symptom diary, it can also help you to look for patterns that increases are helping or quietly costing you at a later stage, especially if you experience a post exertional worsening of symptoms.
+(2,13,23)

 Environment and sensory load

-The brain fog puzzle is not just internal.
-Environment matters more than people often realise.
-Busy, noisy, bright, or hot environments increase cognitive load and autonomic activation, and for someone already vulnerable that can tip thinking over the edge quickly (5,7,16).
+The dissection on the brain fog is not only the inner nature.
+Environment is more important than people seem to realise.
+Busy, noisy, bright or hot environments increase cognitive load and autonomic activation and for someone in a vulnerable position that can cause thinking to be tipped over the edge in a short time (5,7,16).

-Many people rely on practical tools here: noise cancelling headphones, sunglasses or hats and cooling devices.
-These are not indulgences, they are ways of reducing unnecessary strain in shops, classrooms, offices, or public transport (5,7).
-Heat deserves special mention.
-Warm environments dilate blood vessels and can worsen orthostatic symptoms.
-Staying cool using fans, drinking cold fluids, and avoiding long hot showers can reduce both physical symptoms and brain fog (5,16).
+Many people make use of practical devices in respect of this and they happen in the following manner: Noise cancelling headphones Sunglasses or hats Cooling devices.
+These are not indulgences, they are ways of not putting undue strain on shops, classrooms, offices or public transport (5,7).
+A special mention should be made of heat.
+Warm environments lead to an expansion of the blood vessels and perhaps interfere with the symptoms of orthostatic intolerance.
+Staying cool by the usage of fans, cool drinks and avoiding long hot showers can assist to ease both the physical symptoms along with the brain fog (5,16).

-Visual clutter also adds load.
-Simplifying a workspace, closing unnecessary tabs, and reducing visual noise can make it easier to stay oriented and follow tasks through, even tidying up a little in the area you are spending time in (7,9).
+Visual clutter is also another source of added load.
+Simplifying a work space, closing up unnecessary tabs and eliminating visual noise, can make it easier for you to orient yourself easier and follow tasks through to completion, even cleaning up a bit in the area you are spending time in.
+(7,9)

 Cognitive strategies

-When brain fog is bad, trying to hold everything in your head is exhausting.
-Externalising memory and planning can free up a surprising amount of mental energy.
-Simple systems work best: to do lists, phone reminders, calendars, whiteboards, sticky notes (7,9,22).
-The goal is reliability, not perfection.
-One or two tools used consistently beat five systems used occasionally.
+When the brain fog is bad it’s exhausting trying to have it all in your head.
+Simple systems are the best: To do lists, phone reminders, calendars, white boards, sticky notes (7,9,22).
+One or two cautiously utilised beat five systems occasionally utilised.

-Breaking tasks down helps too.
-Large, vague tasks demand a lot of executive function.
-Smaller, concrete steps are easier to start and easier to finish, and progress feels more tangible, which matters when motivation is fragile (7,9).
-Single‑tasking is usually more efficient than multitasking when attention is limited, and grouping similar tasks together can reduce the mental cost of switching gears (7,22).
+The breaking down of the tasks helps too.
+Large and vague tasks take a lot of executive function.
+Smaller (concrete) steps are easier to get started, and easier to accomplish and progress is more tangible, which is important when motivating is tenuous (7,9).
+Single tasking is typically more efficient than multitasking when resources of attention are limited20,22 and grouping similar tasks should make the mental cost of changing processes is lower7.

 Self‑compassion and coping with guilt

-Brain fog does not just affect thinking; it hits identity.
-Many people who struggle with it were previously high functioning, driven, or perfectionists.
-When thinking slows, frustration, shame, and self criticism often rush in to fill the gap (7,9,22).
+Brain fog is not just a problem of thinking, but it is an attack on the identity.
+Many who struggle with it were high functioning and driven or perfectionists before.
+When thinking slows down, frustration, shame and self criticism rush in to take the place of the thinking.(7,9,22)

-Self compassion is not about giving up.
-It is about recognising that brain fog is real, common in chronic illness, and not a personal failure (7,9,22).
-Reducing self attack lowers stress, and that alone can free up some cognitive bandwidth (17,22).
-Being open with trusted people can help too.
-Friends, family, colleagues, teachers, or employers cannot accommodate what they do not understand; clear communication reduces misunderstandings and makes support more likely (7,9).
+Self compassion is not giving up.
+It is learning that brain fog is real, quite common with chronic illness and not something that is your fault (7,9,22).
+No stress of self-attack decreases stress, and, just that brings free up some bandwidth of cognitive resources (17, 22).
+It can also help to be open with trustworthy people.
+Friends, family, colleagues, teachers or employers are not in a position to accommodate what they do not understand, and effective communication results in fewer misunderstandings and more likely support.(7,9)

-Psychological approaches such as acceptance and commitment therapy or compassion focused therapy can be especially helpful.
-They do not aim to eliminate symptoms; they help people build meaningful lives alongside uncertainty and cognitive variability (9,17,22).
-None of these strategies are about fixing you.
-They are about giving your brain the conditions it needs to do its best on any given day.
+Psychological methods, such as acceptance and commitment therapy or compassion focused therapy, can be of of particular use.
+They do not aim at getting rid of symptoms, they focus on helping people to build meaningful lives with uncertainty and cognitive variability (9,17,22).
+None of these strategies is on fixing you.
+They have to do with providing your brain with the conditions that it needs to do its best on any given day.\

 Targeting specific contributors

-Once the foundations are in place, it can be helpful to look at specific drivers of brain fog and address them directly.
-Not everything here will apply to everyone, and nothing is about doing all of it.
-This is about having options and choosing the ones that fit your body and circumstances (5,7,9).
+Once the foundations are up, it may be helpful to look more at the more basic contributors to poor brain health and treat them directly.
+Not all of this will be applicable to all people, or anything for that matter, and it’s not about doing all of this.
+This is about having choices and choosing from those that suit your body and your situation (5,7,9).

-For many people with POTS, brain fog tracks closely with how well orthostatic symptoms are controlled (1,3,5,6).
-One simple but sometimes effective tool is hydration, particularly using what is known as a water bolus.
-A small controlled study showed that drinking around 500 ml of water quickly reduced orthostatic tachycardia and improved some cognitive measures during tilt testing, probably via stimulation of receptors in the gut and portal circulation that increase vascular tone (6,21).
+For many people with POTS, brain fog has a very highly correlated with degree of control of orthostatic symptoms (1,3,5,6).
+One of these is just simple but can be sometimes effective – hydration, and especially using what is termed a water bolus.
+A small controlled study demonstrated a relatively short time was required to drink about 500 ml of water to reduce the phenomenon of orthostatic tachycardia and ameliorate some of the cognitive tests during tilt testing most likely mediated by stimulation of receptors in gut and portal circulation to increase vascular tone (6,21)

-In the day to day life, some people find that taking water before prolonged standing, such as showering or going shopping, can take the edge off symptoms, although this is not universal and needs to be adapted to individual tolerance, especially if there are heart or kidney conditions in the background (5,16).
-Salt and electrolytes can also play a role.
-Increasing sodium intake, under medical guidance, can expand plasma volume and improve orthostatic tolerance in many people with POTS, and electrolyte solutions or oral rehydration salts can help maintain both fluid and sodium levels especially in hot weather or during illness (5,16,23).
-Very high salt intake is not appropriate for everyone and should be supervised.
+In the day to day life some people find that taking water before prolonged standing such as when showering or going shopping can take the edge off symptoms but obviously this is not universal and needs to be adapted to individual tolerance especially if there are heart or kidney conditions in the background.(5,16 ).
+Salt and electrolytes could be a factor as well.
+Dietary sodium supplementation, guided by a physician, may correct fluid volume depletion and enhance orthostatic tolerance in a significant number of patients with POTS, and electrolyte replacement drinks/solutions or oral rehydration salts may help maintain fluids and sodium concentration particularly during hot weather and/or during illness (5,16,23).
+Very high salt intake does not suit everybody, and this intake should also be overseen.

-Exercise training can improve POTS symptoms for some people, particularly when it starts with recumbent aerobic work and gentle resistance training (16,23).
-Brain fog outcomes are less well studied, and for those with overlap with ME/CFS or post exertional symptoms, exercise needs to be individualised and monitored carefully; pushing through often backfires (2,13,23).
-Medications are sometimes part of the picture.
-Drugs such as fludrocortisone, beta blockers, midodrine, ivabradine, and other meds are used to influence heart rate, blood volume, or vascular tone.
-Some people notice improvements in brain fog when orthostatic symptoms are better controlled, but these medications can have side effects and interactions, so decisions are best made with a clinician who understands dysautonomia rather than by trial and error alone (5,16,23).
+Exercise training can assist some individuals improve the symptoms of POTS especially if the exercise training starts as Recumbent Aerobic training and light resistance training (16,23).
+Brain fog outcomes have been studied much less and for the subset who have overlap with ME/CFS or post exertional symptoms the need for exercise for those with ME/CFS or PME is understood to be individualised and needs to be monitored carefully as pushing through often backfires (2,13,23).
+Drugs such as fludrocortisone, beta blockers, midodrine, ivabradine or others are used to influence the heart rate, blood volume or the tone of blood vessels.
+Some people feel the improvements in brain fog are improved when symptoms decrease of the orthostatic symptoms occur, however these medications do discussed side effects and interactions are obvious so the choice is up to the clinician that understands dysautonomia vs trial and error may be the best method (5,16,23).

-Supplements like quercetin and luteolin are often discussed online.
-They have mast cell stabilising and anti inflammatory properties in preclinical studies, and small uncontrolled human studies suggest possible benefit for neuroinflammatory symptoms, but evidence remains limited and they can interact with medications or be inappropriate for some people (11,19).
-These are conversations to have with a knowledgeable clinician, not decisions to make based on anecdotes alone.
+Supplements like quercetin and luteolin can be heard a lot about them in the internet.
+They have mast cell stabilising and anti inflammatory properties in preclinical studies and small uncontrolled human studies suggest possible benefit in the neuroinflammatory symptoms but evidence is limited and they have known interactions with medications or are inappropriate to some people.(11,19) These are conversations to have with a good clinician not decisions to be made based on anecdotes only.

 Diet can matter too.
-Some people notice that reducing high histamine or histamine liberating foods helps reduce flares, including brain fog, although responses vary widely (14,15).
-Food lists can be a starting point, but strict long term restriction without guidance risks nutritional problems.
-A dietitian familiar with MCAS can help strike a safer balance (14,15).
+Some people find that decreasing high histamine or histamine liberating foods helps in decreasing the flares associated with eating histamine liberating foods including brain fog (14,15) although responses vary significant.
+Food lists can be a starting place but long term restriction without proper guidance can be risky regarding nutritional issues also.
+A dietitian who has familiarity in MCAS can help in a safer etc.

 Managing sleep problems

-Sleep deserves its own attention because of how strongly it shapes cognition (8,13,18).
-In long COVID clinics, insomnia, hypersomnia, and mixed sleep patterns are common, and similar issues show up in EDS, HSD, and ME/CFS populations (4,8,13,18).
-Non drug approaches such as CBT‑I, stimulus control, sleep restriction therapy, relaxation techniques, and circadian rhythm support have good evidence for improving sleep quality and daytime functioning (18).
+Sleep warrants by itself an attention due to the extent to which sleep does influence cognition (8,13,18).
+In long covid clinics insomnia, hypersomnia and an mixed sleep patterns are prevalent and similar problems emerge with EDS, HSD and ME/CFS populations.(4,8,13,18) Non drug approaches like CBT I, stimulus control, sleep restriction therapy, relaxation techniques and circadian rhythm support have good evidence to improve quality and daytime functioning of sleeping life.18

 Supporting mental health

-Mental health care is not an optional extra when it comes to brain fog (7,9,22).
-Psychological therapies adapted for chronic illness including CBT, ACT, trauma focused therapies, and mindfulness based approaches can reduce distress and cognitive load; when worry, rumination, and hypervigilance ease, attention and memory often improve as a downstream effect (9,17,22).
+Mental health care is far from when it comes to brain fog is an extra (7,9,22).
+Psychological therapies tailored to meet the needs of chronic illness such cognitive behaviour therapy (CBT), acceptance and commitment therapy (ACT), trauma focused therapies and mindfulness based approaches are all effective in reducing distress and cognitive burden; reduced worry, rumination and hypervigilance are often followed by increased attention and memory as a downstream effect.(9,17,22)

 Nutrition, electrolytes, and micronutrients

-Omega‑3 fatty acids have been linked with modest improvements in mood and attention in some studies, although evidence specific to EDS or POTS related brain fog is limited (11,20).
-Magnesium may help individuals who are deficient or borderline, but routine high‑dose supplementation without evidence of low status is not well supported (11,20).
+Omega 3 fatty acids have been associated with some but not empirical studies showing modest benefits in mood and focus but no specific research has been done to relate to EDS or POTS related brain fog.
+(11,20) Magnesium may benefit those individuals that are deficient or borderline but routine high dose supplementation in the absence of evidence of low status is not well supported (11,20).

 Experimental and emerging ideas, with caution

-There are also approaches being discussed that sit firmly in the experimental space.
-These are worth knowing about, but not adopting uncritically.
+There are also approaches being discussed that occupies firmly in the space of experimental.
+These are things good to know but not good to be blind to.

 Working, studying, and parenting with brain fog

-Brain fog does not stay neatly contained.
-It spills into the parts of life that rely most on thinking clearly and staying regulated.
+Brain fog is not very contained.
+It overflows into that part of life which depends most upon being able to think clearly and to keep regulated.
 Reading takes longer.
-Writing feels harder than it should.
-Meetings blur together.
-Conversations derail halfway through a sentence.
+Writing is hard harder than it should be Meetings fuzzyTogether.
+Conversations taken off at half an hour full stop.
 Time slips.
-Emotional bandwidth shrinks.
-When your role involves work, study, or caring for other people, that cognitive drag can be exhausting and, at times, deeply demoralising (7,9,22).
+Emotional bandwidth and this is reduced.
+When your job is working, studying or looking after other individuals, that cognitive drag can be quite fatiguing and at times deeply demoralising (7,9,22).

-One important thing to know is that support is not a favour.
-In many countries, legal frameworks allow for reasonable adjustments for people living with chronic health conditions, and documentation from a clinician, and sometimes a neuropsychologist, can support requests for accommodations without you having to over explain or justify yourself repeatedly (7,9,22).
-In practice, what helps is often quite simple: recorded lectures or meetings so information can be replayed, written instructions rather than relying solely on verbal ones, task lists that live outside your head, reduced pressure to multitask, quiet workspaces, and flexibility around working remotely on days when symptoms flare (7,9,22).
-None of these lower standards, they lower unnecessary friction.
+One important thing to know – support is not favour.
+In many countries, there are legal frameworks in place to grant reasonable adjustments in cases of people living with chronic health conditions and in some instances, documentation provided from a clinician and, sometimes neuropsychologist, can be used to assist in requests for accommodations without you having to over explain and justify yourself time and again (7,9,22).
+In practise though, what helps is often very simple: Recorded lectures or meetings so information can be replayed The use of written instructions instead of just relying on verbal instructions Lists for tasks that persist for outside your head Break down from pressure to multi-task Quiet in the work space The option to work remotely on days that symptoms are worse.
+(4)Though, here are some specific examples (7,9,22) None of these lower standards they lower the unnecessary frictions.

-For students, extra time in exams, rest breaks, or alternative assessment formats can be the difference between demonstrating understanding and being limited by processing speed (7,13).
-These adjustments exist for a reason.
+For students, that may be additional time in exams, rest breaks or different forms of assessment which are the difference between showcasing their understanding and being hindered by processing speed (7,13).
+These changes are not there for nothing.

-Parenting with brain fog brings its own challenges.
-Children need consistency, attention, and emotional availability, and that can feel painfully hard when your thinking is slow or fragmented.
-Many parents find that simplifying routines helps shared calendars, batch cooking on better days, and fewer moving parts during the week (7,9).
-Being honest, in an age appropriate way, often helps too.
-Saying something like “my brain feels tired today” gives children a framework that does not involve blame or fear and helps them understand why a parent might be quieter, slower, or need more rest, without feeling pushed away (7,22).
+Being a parent with the brain fog has problems of its own.
+Children require consistency, attention and emotional availability and that can be painfully difficult when you’re going slow or incoherent in your thinking.
+Many of the parents find one of the greatest benefits of simplification is simpler shared calendars, cooking on better days ahead of time, fewer keys to move around a week, etc. (7,9).
+Being honest, in an age appropriate way, helps, often, as well.
+Saying something like “my brain feels tired today” helps give children some framework that does not involve blame and fear and helps them to understand why a parent might be quieter, slower or need more rest that does not leave them feeling pushed away.(7,22)

-None of this makes you a worse worker, student, or parent.
-It makes you someone adapting intelligently to a fluctuating nervous system (7,9,22).
+None of this makes you a worse worker/student/parent.
+It makes you somebody adapting smartly with a nervous system that changes in fluctuations (7,9,22).

 Putting it together: building a personalised plan

-Brain fog rarely responds to a one size fits all approach because it rarely comes from one place (2–4,7).
-The most effective approach is usually to step back and ask which contributors are doing the most damage right now, not in general, but right now.
+Brain fog is rarely ones size fits all as it very rarely comes from one place (2-4,7).
+The most effective way to do this would often be to step back and ask what are contributors doing the most damage right now, not generally, but right now.

-For one person, brain fog may spike with standing, heat, and dehydration.
-In that case, prioritising POTS management, hydration strategies, compression, and cooling can bring the biggest gains (5,6,16,21,23).
-For someone else, the fog may be driven mainly by insomnia, trauma, or ongoing stress, making sleep support and psychological care the most sensible starting points (8,9,17,18,22).
+For one individual, brain fog can be precipitated by standing, heat, and dehydration.
+In that case, attention to POTS management, hydration strategies, compression and cooling should bring the biggest gains (5,6,16,21,23).
+For another person, the fog may be caused primarily by insomnia, trauma or continued stress and sleep support and psychological support are the best places to begin (8,9,17,18,22).

-These priorities can shift over time.
-What matters is staying responsive rather than rigid (7,9).
-Many people benefit from working with an interdisciplinary team, not because it is fancy but because it is practical: a clinician familiar with EDS, POTS, or MCAS, a physiotherapist who understands hypermobility, a psychologist who works with chronic illness and, where needed, a dietitian or occupational therapist (4,5,11,12,15,16,23).
-When these pieces talk to each other, the plan becomes coherent instead of overwhelming.
+These priorities are subject to change as time stakes are subject to change.
+What is important is being responsive and not rigid (7,9).
+Many people appreciated the out-of-the-box thinking of working with an interdisciplinary team amount because it was fancy but because it’s practical: for example, a clinician familiar with EDS or POTS or MCAS, a physiotherapist that understands hypermobility, a psychologist that works with chronic illness and where it is needed, a dietitian or occupational therapist (4,5,11,12,15,16,23).
+By these pieces communicating with each other the plan has a coherence rather than being overwhelming.

-Tracking symptoms can help more than people expect.
-A simple journal or app noting brain fog severity, triggers, posture, sleep, medications, and interventions can reveal patterns that are hard to see day to day (7,9).
-Over time, this makes it easier to drop what does not help, avoid what makes things worse, and keep what genuinely improves clarity (7,9).
+Tracking symptoms can be used to help more than people think.
+A simplistic journal or app of the severity of the brain fog, triggers, posture, sleep, medications and interventions may kick up patterns that are difficult to see on a day to day basis (7,9).
+Over time, this makes it easier to let go of what isn’t helping, avoid what makes things worse and then keep the things that really help increase clarity.(7,9)

-The goal is not perfect cognition.
-It is predictability: enough mental clarity, often enough, to live the life that matters to you (7,9,22).
-Brain fog may be part of your story, but it does not get to be the whole narrative.
+The development of perfect cognition is not the goal.
+It is predictability: mental enough: ability to live often enough, one that matters to you (7,9,22).
+Brain fog may be a part of your storey but it does not get to be the whole storey.tive.

 Enjoying Our Resources?
 Why Stop Here?